bramley/phplist-plugin-contentareas/README.md

 ### Dependencies ###

-Requires php version 5.6.0 or later.
+This plugin is for phplist release 3.3.2 or later and requires php version 5.6.0 or later.
 Please check your php version before installing the plugin, otherwise phplist will fail (probably a white page).

-Requires phplist release 3.3.1 or later.

-Requires the Common Plugin version 3.9.0 or later to be installed.
+Also requires Common Plugin version 3.9.0 or later to be installed.
 You must install, or upgrade to, the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 Requires version 2.4.0 or later of the View in Browser plugin if you want to use that plugin to create a link that displays the campaign in a browser.
 You should install, or upgrade to, the latest version.
 See <https://github.com/bramley/phplist-plugin-viewbrowser>.